bohdan-vorona/Must-Have-List-For-JavaScript-Developers/README.md

 ### Helpful Repositories

-1\. [github.com/javve/list.js][43]
+_It may be useful in developing your applications._

-The perfect library for adding search, sort, filters and flexibility to tables, lists and various HTML elements.
+1\. [github.com/javve/list.js][43] - The perfect library for adding search, sort, filters and flexibility to tables, lists and various HTML elements.
 Built to be invisible and work on existing HTML.

-2\. [github.com/alvarotrigo/fullPage.js][44]

-Create full screen pages fast and simple.
+2\. [github.com/alvarotrigo/fullPage.js][44] - Create full screen pages fast and simple.

-3\. [github.com/MrSwitch/hello.js][45]

-A Javascript RESTFUL API library for connecting with OAuth2 services, such as Google+ API, Facebook Graph and Windows Live Connect.
+3\. [github.com/MrSwitch/hello.js][45] - A Javascript RESTFUL API library for connecting with OAuth2 services, such as Google+ API, Facebook Graph and Windows Live Connect.

-4\. [github.com/moment/moment][46]

-Parse, validate, manipulate, and display dates in JavaScript.
+4\. [github.com/moment/moment][46] - Parse, validate, manipulate, and display dates in JavaScript.

-5\. [github.com/arasatasaygin/is.js][47]

-Micro check library.
+5\. [github.com/arasatasaygin/is.js][47] - Micro check library.

-6\. [github.com/jaredreich/notie.js][48]

-A clean and simple notification plugin (alert/growl style) for JavaScript, with no dependencies.
+6\. [github.com/jaredreich/notie.js][48] - A clean and simple notification plugin (alert/growl style) for JavaScript, with no dependencies.

-7\. [github.com/getify/You-Dont-Know-JS][49]

-A book series on JavaScript.
+7\. [github.com/getify/You-Dont-Know-JS][49] - A book series on JavaScript.

 — — — — — — — — — — — — — — — —